HenrikBengtsson/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking:
+    Packages suggested but not available for checking: 'gof', 'lava.tobit'
-      'gof', 'lava.tobit', 'lavaSearch2', 'targeted'
     ```

 # lidR